VioletsOleander/nowcastnet-rewritten/README.md

 - You may need to implement your own code to read the dataset.
 Sample code for reading the radar dataset is provided in the `datasets` directory.
 - To ensure compatibility with this reimplementation's architecture, weights have been modified and are available for download from [Hugging Face](https://huggingface.co/VioletsOleander/nowcastnet-rewritten).
+- The `platforms` directory contains code for exploring model deployment on different platforms (so you can just ignore it :p).
+The `nowcastnet` directory contains all the code for basic inference in PyTorch.

 ## 3. Usage

 To start inference, run `inference.py` with required arguments.

 To get an overview of the arguments, start with the basic command: